projectbuildcraft/buildcraft/README.md

 - Searchable build orders

-- Build Order generation: being able to find the earliest possible time to have a given array of units and printing that build order.
+- Build order generation: being able to find the earliest possible time to have a given array of units and printing that build order.

+- Battle calculation: being able to guess who would win in a fight and when

-Potential issues with the current design:
+Potential issues with the current design should be added to List of Oddities

-- We need a way to find out what we have at any given point.
-- We need to find a way to figure out if a unit or building is occupied.
-This might be handled in requirements, but such requirements aren't consumed

 Development Schedule: